About Human Care Association

 - Participation into city planning of Hachioji based upon barrier free law, and submission of proposal to improve accessibility around two train stations in the city.

-- Management of IL experience room for persons with intellectual disability
+- Management of independent living experience room for persons with intellectual disability.

-- Establishment of the peer support center for persons with psychiatric disability
+- Establishment of peer support center for persons with psychiatric disability.

 Future Activities:

-- To prevent decrease of service amount of outing or long-hour assistance through negotiation with city and metropolitan governments after enactment of act to support PWDs’ independence (Jiritsu shien ho)
+- To prevent the service amount of outing or long-hour assistance from decreasing after enactment of Services and Supports for Persons with Disabilities Act (Jiritsu Shien Ho) through negotiation with city and metropolitan governments.